stacks-network/docs/src/pages/org/wallet-use.md

 - Ledger Nano S
 - Ledger Blue

-{% include note.html content="Blockstack only supports the hardware wallets listed above.
+-> Blockstack only supports the hardware wallets listed above.
 Other wallets, for example, the Trezor Model T, <strong>are not supported</strong>.
-If you have questions about wallet support, please <a href='emailto:support@blockstack.org' target='_blank'>contact Blockstack support</a>." %}
+If you have questions about wallet support, please <a href='emailto:support@blockstack.org' target='_blank'>contact Blockstack support</a>.

 The private key on your hardware wallet is used by the Stacks Wallet software to sign send transactions.
 Receive transactions don't require a signature.
 Please consult the device's manufacturer for support in setting up and configuring your hardware device.